 Home staging projects are typically very short in duration; most take a few hours or a few days to complete.
 You won’t have to worry about being tied down to a huge project if you learn you have to make a quick move.

 As a military spouse you’re part of a community where most members move frequently.
 In other words you’re surrounded by a built in market for your services.

 This makes your marketing efforts much simpler.
-When USAA Magazine interviewed me for a home staging story last year, they were particularly interested in how house staging could help their members make more money when they sell their homes.
+When USAA Magazine interviewed me for a home staging story, they were particularly interested in how house staging could help their members make more money when they sell their homes.
 Part of the difficulty for home sellers is finding a home stager when you need one.
 With the right marketing, a military spouse would have a long line of clients waiting for real estate staging help.